cocos/cocos-docs/en/editor/publish/native-options.md

 Enable this property to build the release package in an Android App Bundles format.
 Please refer to Android’s [official documentation](https://developer.android.com/guide/app-bundle/) on the subject for more information.

+#### Input SDK
+Integrate the Input SDK for Google Play Games to allow players to easily find mouse or keyboard key bindings defined in games and use the Shift + Tab shortcut to quickly access them during gameplay.

+After integrating the Input SDK, developers need to call the appropriate API to configure it.
+Please refer to the [Quick Tutorial](./gpg-input-sdk.md) or the [Input SDK Documentation](https://developer.android.com/games/playgames/input-sdk) for more information.

 ### Build for Windows

 Build options for the Windows include **Render BackEnd** and **Target Platform**.